mastering-js/masteringjs.io/tutorials/vue/vue-sfc.md

 When making a component, you do not need all three of these in the `.vue` file so you can omit a language block if your component does not need it as part of its function.
 An important note about the structure of `.vue` files is that `<template>` and `<script>` may only appear once while `<style>` and a custom block you implement may appear multiple times should the situation arise.
+You can specify in the `<style>` tag whether you want the css to be local to the component.
+If you choose local (scoped) the parent component's style will not leak into that component.
 Here is an example of a simple `.vue` file:

 ```javascript
 <template>